wilsonte-umich/mdi-suite-template/docs/pipelines/pipeline_files.md

     - do  # 'do' is the standardized name for a single-action pipeline
 ```

-### Action steps

-Each pipeline action might finally be executed as a series of
-sequential **steps**, organized into action subfolders.
-Steps are executed in series from a single pipeline action call.
-Their success can be independently monitored to allow a
-pipeline action to restart without repeating previously satisfied
-steps, e.g., if a server crashes during step 3, steps 1 and 2
-would not need to be repeated.

 ## Pipeline construction

 Create one folder in '\<suite\>/pipelines' for each distinct data